afombravo/2FAST2Q/README.md

 This file MUST be located in the same folder the program is running on.

 To run the program, three input absolute paths are required:
-A path to the folder with all the sequencing files (at the moment, the program unzips .gz files only.
-However, any uncompressed fastq file can be read)
+A path to the folder with either:

+1. all the compressed sequencing files (at the moment, the program unzips .gz files only) or
+2. all the umcompressed .fastq files

 A path to the .csv file with the sgRNAs.
-See example file for layout.
+See example file for layout (remove any headers).

 A path to the output folder (for safety, a subfolder will then always be created on this directory)